FahimShahryer/agentic_QA/README.md

 Upload PDFs and ask questions with citations using LangChain, FAISS, and OpenAI.

+---
+You can test it here LIVE! : https://agentic-qa.onrender.com/
+---

 ## Features

 - **Multi-PDF Upload** - Upload multiple PDFs per session